Capstone-Projects-2024-Spring/project-synesthesia-reading-app/documentation/docs/requirements/use-case-descriptions.md

    5. The selected word is shown large on the screen.
    6. The user clicks on a letter, and then uses a slider to adjust the selected letter's weight.
    7. The user confirms the color change.
-   8. The word color is saved to the user's account.
+   8. The word color is saved to the user's color profile.
-   9. The web server uses ML models to adjust the user's color generating algorithm in light of the color alteration.
-   10. The new color algorithm is sent to the user client.
-   11. The document colors are re-rendered using the new algorithm.
+   9. The colors of the currently-loaded text are re-calculated and re-rendered as described on the algorithms page.